Building & Construction

 - Industry Employment/ Apprenticeships and ITO Training

-- Tertiary Pre-Employment Training at NMIT L4 in Carpentry
+- Tertiary Pre-Employment Training at NMIT in Carpentry & Construction Trades Skills

 - UNIVERSITY STUDIES:

 - Building Science

 Clayton is looking at a career as a builder, so enrolling in the Building & Construction programme is a way to gain more skills and experience before he applies for a Building apprenticeship at the end of this year.
 “I really enjoy the freedom we have in the course to choose our own projects and work on them by ourselves.
 We get to use a lot more tools and machinery here than we do at school.”